 Constant Vigilance to Threats

-Nothing will ever be 100% impenetrable and understanding that is half the battle.
+Whether it’s home security or enterprise level surveillance, nothing will ever be 100% impenetrable.
+Understanding that is half the battle.
 This mentality allows decision makers to properly gauge the actual risk that exists in their video surveillance system.

 Compared to the alternatives, cloud-based video surveillance is now—at worst—on par with any other option on the market.
-And because it promotes easier firmware and security updates, offers high-level encryption and encourages an overall culture of risk avoidance, it is proving to be a effective way to keep the cameras rolling and trust that the enterprise is as fortified as possible.
+And because it promotes easier firmware and security updates, offers high-level encryption for live streaming and stored footage, and encourages an overall culture of risk avoidance, it is proving to be a effective way to keep the cameras rolling and trust that the enterprise is as fortified as possible.

 To learn more about cloud-based video security, check out our Cybersecurity for Video Surveillance Systems whitepaper.